 The workers’ comp system was developed to benefit both employee and employer.
 It removes the need for lawsuits and counter suits, which are often expensive, stressful, and time-consuming.
 Employees get the essential compensation they need to recover from their illness or injury, and employers don’t have to spend resources fighting lawsuits.

 Every state has a workers’ comp program.
-In South Carolina, the program is administered by the South Carolina Workers’ Compensation Commission (here).
+In South Carolina, the program is administered by the South Carolina Workers’ Compensation Commission (SCWCC) (here).

 Who is Covered Under Workers’ Comp in South Carolina?